-5.1.4 Door alignment
+5.1.4 Door Alignment

-To align, open the fireplace's doors and loosen the pressures screws located on the lower and upper hinges of the door using a 5/64" (2mm) Allen key to free the adjustable hinge rods.
+To align, open the fireplace's door and loosen the pressures screws located on the lower and upper hinges of the door using a 3/32" Allen key to free the adjustable hinge rods.

 Using a flat screwdriver, turn the adjustable hinge rods in the direction shown to adjust the doors.
 Tighten all door hinge pressure screws when they are at the desired positions.